Analyzing quantum entanglement with the Schmidt decomposition in operator space

 {\it Estimating bipartite entanglement monotones.---} {In many cases}, one is not only interested in detecting quantum entanglement, {but also} wishes to quantify it and its resource character.
 For this quantification, many entanglement monotones have been proposed \cite{ppt,ppt1,negativity,negativity21,CREN,EOFde1,2qubit1,2qubit2,concurrence3,concurrence4,concurrence5,Gour,Fan,Uhlmann,GME1,GME2,GME21}.
 A frequently used monotone is the concurrence \cite{EOFde1,2qubit1,2qubit2,concurrence3,concurrence4,concurrence5}, defined for pure states as $C(\ket{\psi}) = \sqrt{{2}[1-\tr(\varrho^2_A)]}$ and for mixed states via the so-called convex roof construction (see Appendix B for details).
 This quantity is notoriously difficult to compute, but with the OSD witness, it can be directly estimated.
 Indeed, one can show that

-where $S= \max\{\tr(\varrho \XX)/\mu_1, 1\}.$ As we will see below, this can be used to estimate the concurrence for weakly entangled states.
-Similar bounds can be derived for other measures, such as the convex-roof extended negativity \cite{CREN}, the G-concurrence \cite{Gour,Fan,Uhlmann} and the geometric measure of entanglement \cite{GME1,GME2,GME21}, details are given in Appendix B.
+where $S= \max\{\tr(\varrho \XX)/\mu_1, 1\}.$ Note that Eq.~(\ref{Concurrence}) has a similar form of the result in Ref.~\cite{chen}, but interestingly analogous bounds can be derived for other measures, such as the convex-roof extended negativity \cite{CREN}, the G-concurrence \cite{Gour,Fan,Uhlmann} and the geometric measure of entanglement \cite{GME1,GME2,GME21}, details are given in Appendix B. Moreover, they can finally be extended to the multiparticle case.

 {\it Optimization of OSD witnesses.---} Having established basic properties of the OSD witness, we can now ask how to choose the observable $\XX$ in an optimal manner.
 Consider an entangled state $\varrho$ that is detected by a witness as in Eq.~(\ref{eq:osdwitness}) with the $\XX$ as in Eq.~(\ref{eq:osd}).
-We first ask how the coefficients $\mu_i$ can be optimized, while keeping the $G_i^X$ fixed up to a sign.
-For the given state, the expectation values $\mean{G_i^A \otimes G_i^B}$ are either positive or negative.
-In order to minimize $\tr(\varrho\WW)$ it is therefore optimal to adjust the sign and the value of the $\mu_i$ via $\mu_i \rightarrow \tilde{\mu}_i = - |\mu_1| \times \text{sign}(\mean{G_i^A \otimes G_i^B})$ for all $i \geq 1$.
-Possible negative signs of the $\tilde{\mu}_i$ can, after that, also be absorbed to the observables $G_i^X$.
-Finally, the witness may be renormalized to achieve $\mu_1=1$.
+Since we want to minimize the expectation value of the witness we can, without loss of generality, consider a witness where the the expectation values $\mean{G_i^A \otimes G_i^B}$ are positive for the given state and the $\mu_i$ are positive.
+In addition, the witness may be renormalized to achieve ${\mu_1}=1$.
+But then it is clear that the optimal choice of the other $\mu_i$ is to take $\mu_i=1,$ too.

-In summary, an entangled quantum state is detected by a witness from Eq.~(\ref{eq:osdwitness}) if and only if it can be detected by a witness of the form ${\WW_{\mathrm{CCNR}}} = \openone - \sum_{i=1}^S G_i^A \otimes G_i^B$ These witnesses, however, are characteristic for the computable cross norm or realignment (CCNR) criterion \cite{CCNR1,CCNR2, lurccnr} and we have:
+So, an entangled quantum state is detected by a witness from Eq.~(\ref{eq:osdwitness}) if and only if it can be detected by a witness of the form ${\WW_{\mathrm{CCNR}}} = \openone - \sum_{i=1}^S G_i^A \otimes G_i^B$ These witnesses, however, are characteristic for the computable cross norm or realignment (CCNR) criterion \cite{CCNR1,CCNR2, lurccnr} and we have:

 {\bf Observation {2}.} A bipartite quantum state can be detected by an OSD witness as in Eq.~(\ref{eq:osdwitness}) if and only if it can be detected by the CCNR criterion.